aiven/aiven-docs/docs/products/postgresql/howto/repair-pg-index.md

 ### Identify conflicting duplicated rows

-To identify conflicting duplicate rows, you need to run a query that counts the number of rows for each combination of columns included in the index definition.
+To identify conflicting duplicate rows, run a query that counts the number of rows for each combination of columns included in the index definition.